DevConstantin/Creature-Summoning-System/README.md

 # Creature Summoning System
-A system to allow players to summon magical creatures from a briefcase.
+WIP system allowing players to summon and interact with a small number of creatures.
 It also includes more general NPC functionality, which may later be expanded and reused across the game.

-This repo only includes the server-side code.